AlexanderSkrock/camunda-modeler-code-editor/README.md

     scope,          // contextual information provided by scope providers implementation, could contain available variables for example language,       // the current script language which is most likely only important for editors that support multiple value,          // the current script value
-    onChange,       // function to call when the value was changed within the editor }
+    onValueChange,  // function to call when the value was changed within the editor }
 ```